joeglDev/2023-12-Ollama-model-customisation/README.md

 - Purpose: To provide answers referencing history, philosophy and theology in a semi-cryptic manner.
 Think a wizard consulting a bound demon for hidden wisdoms.

 ### Deep engineer
 - Purpose: To provide knowledge on practical sciences and engineering.
-Lacks knowlwdge of the arts and humanities.
+Lacks knowledge of the arts and humanities.
 - Problems: Still answers arts questions.

 ### Dragon
 - Purpose: A mythological western dragon.
 Should answer in a non-human manner of speech.

+## Start guide

+Add start / dev guide here